-Also this week: A guy allegedly pulled a gun on his daughter because he thought she was cheating at a board game.
+Also this week: A guy allegedly attacked his girlfriend because she looked at the obituary of an ex-boyfriend.

 Here are some photos to make you feel worse about Winter.